kumahq/kuma/UPGRADE.md

 The postgres driver `postgres` (lib/pq) is deprecated and will be removed in the future.
 Please migrate to the new postgres driver `pgx` by setting `DriverName=pgx` configuration option or `KUMA_STORE_POSTGRES_DRIVER_NAME=pgx` env variable.

+### Deprecated argument to transparent-proxy

+Parameters `--redirect-inbound-port-v6` will be deprecated and will be removed in the future.
+The proxy will redirect IPv6 traffic using the same port (15006) as ipv4 traffic, if you want to disable traffic redirection for IPv6 traffic, please use `--disable-ipv6`.
+The matching Kubernetes annotation: `traffic.kuma.io/exclude-outbound-ports-for-uids`.

 ## Upgrade to `2.5.x`

 ### Transparent-proxy and CNI v1 removal